 Robotics and Industrial Automation: Has equipment for studying automation and mechatronic applications, including machine vision and motion capture.

 Sustainable Energy: Contains infrastructure and equipment for studying energy generation from renewable sources, energy storage and energy efficiency.

 Advanced Manufacturing: Includes the Additive Manufacturing Lab and Machine Shop, which allow for prototyping and fabrication of parts and products.
 The Additive Manufacturing Lab is equipped with a new EOS M100 Direct Metal Laser Sintering (DMLS) system with the capability of “printing” precision metal parts.
 This is in addition to the state-of-the-art Fused Deposition Modeling (FDM) printers available for printing polymer components.
-The Machine Shop has general fabrication equipment such as a milling machine and water jet cutter.
+The Machine Shop has general fabrication equipment such as a CNC milling machine, manual milling machine, industrial lathe, industrial welding and water jet cutter.

-Day-to-day operations are managed by the Manager of Industry Research and supported by an Industry Research Engineer and technicians with industry experience in areas such as 3D printing, machining, electronics and mechatronics.
-More information on our technical staff can be found under Our Team.
+Day-to-day operations are managed by the Manager of Operations and supported by Project Coordinators and technicians with industry experience in areas such as 3D printing, machining, and mechatronics.

 How to start working with the Centres